Article Two of the United States Constitution: Clause 1: Executive power and term of office

-As treaties are by U.S. law official agreements with foreign governments recognized as such only after the Senate approves or rejects a resolution of ratification, the president obviously cannot make treaties unilaterally.
-However, the president does determine and decide U.S. foreign policy, and can enter into non-binding discussions and give conditional approval to agreements reached with foreign governments subject to Senate approval at a future date.
+Treaties are official agreements with foreign governments.
+Treaties must be approved by Senate.
+While the President does not make treaties, the President shapes and determines U.S. foreign policy initiatives, can enter into discussions and give conditional approval to agreements reached with foreign governments subject to Senate approval.

-Additionally, since official treaties are specifically created under and by constitutional U.S. law, and are entered into by both government and the people as a whole, in their capacity as head of state and as the single individual representative of the United States and its citizens, the president does have Coauthority and Constitutional duty to unilaterally withdraw the United States from treaties when it is in the best interests and well being of the U.S..
+In their capacity as head of state and individual representative of the United States, the president has the authority to withdraw the United States from treaties when it is in the best interests and well being of the U.S.

-As far as presidential appointments, as with treaties a person is not officially and legally appointed to a position until their appointment is approved by the Senate.
-Prior to Senate approval and publication of that approval along with an official date and time for their swearing-in and assumption of duties and responsibilities, they are nominees rather than appointees.
-And again, the president nominates people for specific positions at their pleasure and can do so without or in spite of Senate advice.
-Senate consent occurs when a majority of senators votes to approve and therefore appoint a nominee.
+Presidential appointments are approved by advice and consent of the Senate.
+Senate consent occurs when a majority of senators votes to approve a nominee.

-The head of the Executive Branch is the president.
-Although also named in this first clause, the vice president is not constitutionally vested with any executive power.
-Nonetheless, the Constitution dictates that the president and vice president are to be elected at the same time, for the same term, and by the same constituency.
-The framers' intent was to preserve the independence of the executive branch should the person who was vice president succeed to the duties of the presidency.
+The head of the executive branch is the president.
+The Constitution states that the president and vice president are to be elected at the same time, for the same term, and by the same constituency.
+It is believed the framers wanted to preserve the independence of the executive branch should the vice president assume the presidency.